HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

 This heatmap allows us to visualize the inbound lighting energy that camera plane is receiving, much like an advanced mode for photography on a professional DSLR.
 As we move the camera view around, we can see the histogram update to represent the light energy entering the view.

-Note: the hump of the histogram stays roughly around 10 EV, the exposure value we happened to use as the base value for our Sun (directional light) and IBL (skybox, skylight.)
+**Note**: the hump of the histogram stays roughly around 10 EV, the exposure value we happened to use as the base value for our Sun (directional light) and IBL (skybox, skylight.)
 Also notice, that the Sun pixels render red, this shows that those pixels are above the exposure threshold value of "Maximum Exposure", if you lower that value you'll see that more of the pixels clip red.
 These are helpful tools for Lighitng Specialist who want the most accurate results when working with physically based rendering.

 <img src="/assets/img/posts/2023-01-17-image_based_lighting-assets/e279c49a3ad60cbb7e01a6d02e8c889e8137ea6f.gif" width="512px" title="O3DE Exposure Control component, EV histogram" alt="ev-histogram" data-align="inline">